HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 **SPONSORS**
 - Master Maximus, Uxio and lep - Thanks for sponsoring!
-- If you would like to support me, you can do so here: https://www.buymeacoffee.com/HHMM
+- If you would like to support me, you can do so here: https://www.patreon.com/HHMM or here: https://www.buymeacoffee.com/HHMM

 ## Screenshots
 ![ClubChat++ Preview2](https://user-images.githubusercontent.com/107755486/199144676-46b46995-faaf-4f34-8611-92c7b4de6441.png)